- Dec 7, 2023

 For extra support postpartum, it can be a great idea to use a postnatal belly band, which is designed to support your hips, back, and abdominal muscles as your body recovers in the weeks and months after childbirth.
 This will also help remind you to keep your core engaged and activated during movement, activity, and exercise in order to avoid placing unnecessary, disproportionate pressure on your fragile pelvic floor and maintain correct, healthy posture.

-Our Core Restore Postpartum Support Band eases back pain and provides support while the relaxin is still in your body after your pregnancy.
+A postpartum support belt helps ease back pain and provides support while the relaxin is still in your body after your pregnancy.
 By stabilizing your looser, more unstable joints, ligaments, and muscles, the Core Restore band helps you recover and avoid long-term problems, aiding you in regaining your strength as your body slowly returns to pre-pregnancy relaxin levels.

 The woman's body during pregnancy is a site of major changes.
 While you may be aware of the effects of your surging estrogen and progesterone, not all women are sufficiently educated about how relaxin will cause body changes in early pregnancy and beyond, all the way into postpartum and breastfeeding.